Ala Kul Lake Itinerary

 On your way you can find a bit more camps but they don’t have good locations.
 They are either on the start or at the end of the trek.
 Please note, that directly by the Ala Kul lake there are no yurt camps at all, only campsites for your tent.
 So if you want to stay by Ala Kul you have to bring your own tent.

-If you want to book your place in yurt camps in advance in most of them you have to contact local Karakol travel agents.
-The best option is to ask in your guesthouse in Karakol.
-A good option is to ask at your guesthouse, as many owners have experience helping travelers with bookings and other activities.
+If you want to book your place in yurt camps in advance the best option is to ask in your guesthouse in Karakol.

 That said, booking in advance isn’t strictly necessary; we didn’t pre-book any of our stays and were able to find accommodation each time.
 However, for peace of mind, it’s wise to reserve ahead or arrive early to secure a spot.